-TV show dates: November 14, 1988 — May 18, 1998
+November 14, 1988 — May 18, 1998;

-Series status: Cancelled/ended
+Series status: Cancelled; Revived; Cancelled.

 TV show description:

-Recovering alcoholic Murphy Brown (Candice Bergen) is a tough investigative reporter and news anchor for a national TV newsmagazine named FYI.
+In the original series, recovering alcoholic Murphy Brown (Candice Bergen) is a tough investigative reporter and news anchor for a national TV newsmagazine named FYI.

 She works alongside stuffy and old-style newsman Jim Dial (Charles Kimbrough), and her best friend, insecure undercover reporter Frank Fontana (Joe Regalbuto).
 Young and neurotic Miles Silverberg (Grant Shaud) becomes the show’s producer and adds a perky former Miss America, Corky Sherwood (Faith Ford), to the anchor desk.
 The Washington-based group frequently congregate at the bar of gruff Phil (Pat Corley).